 Learning how to speed up a website is key if you’re a business owner.
 However, one of the problems of making your site easier to find is that you make it easier for bad guys to find, too—and that’s one type of visitor you really don’t want dropping by unannounced.

 If you’re going to speed up a website with a CDN, it should always be paired with a protective layer.
 A web application firewall, or WAF, can filter, monitor, and block suspicious visitors to your site, making sure that any data is not unwillingly compromised and taken by hackers.

-As a business owner you probably don’t have the time or resources to sit guard on your website around the clock to fend off these attackers.
-The WAF’s your guard dog.
+As a business owner, you likely don’t have the time or resources to sit guard on your website around the clock to fend off these attackers.
+If you are going to speed up a website, think of a WAF as your guard dog.
 A good WAF will help filter out the bad guys, identify suspicious website visitors or behavior, protect against a variety of common attacks, and even block access to certain IP addresses and countries.

 With the protection of a WAF, you can speed up a website with the confidence that it will remain secure.
 And with the speed provided by a CDN, your website will recognize and serve the good guys in the blink of an eye.

 If you’re serious about the role your website plays in promoting your business—and just as serious about protecting your business from the nasty threats that cruise by your digital storefront—a good content delivery network paired with an enterprise-grade web application firewall is your best bet.

 Learn more about how a CDN works and how it can help speed up a website today.
 Contact SiteLock’s security experts for details about our WAF and CDN products and how they can help your business, and if you are ready to start protecting your digital assets now, check out our plans.